 However, I've been taking CBD as part of my nighttime routine for three months now and I am definitely sleeping better.
 I'm falling asleep easier and not waking as frequently as I usually do to pee, check locks and stress eat peanut butter.

 That said, not everyone loves CBD as much as me and Kim Kardashian do.
-Surveys of women who use CBD suggest only 39% of millennial women who've tried it are moderately satisfied with CBD, and some people report it has no impact on their anxiety or sleep (although experts suggest that people who feel no effect may not be taking the right dose).
+Some surveys of women who've tried it are moderately satisfied with CBD, and some people report it has no impact on their anxiety or sleep (although experts suggest that people who feel no effect may not be taking the right dose).

 Your mileage may vary and more science is needed, but my personal experience is that CBD worked for me.
 I'm less stressed, sleeping better, and I think I'm a better mom for it.